Customer Success Story:

 - Customizable record retention policies – Administrators can set retention policies for files stored in Thru to be deleted after a specific time period.

 - Security and antivirus – File transfers are secured in transit and at rest with encryption and full file end-to-end antivirus scanning.

 To design complex infrastructure, engineers use Building Information Management (BIM) software to produce 3D model designs.
 Since tools like FTP and email were not designed to handle these multi-gigabyte design files nor keep this data secure, engineers use Thru as their file sharing platform to collaborate securely.
 Using a custom Thru web portal, engineers from any office location can easily upload and retrieve design files from the cloud and work from their own devices.
 With the ability to collaborate in real time from a secure virtual office, MWH Global can streamline global project management and meet their deadlines on time.

 Scalability for any size workload and unmatchable enterprise-grade security are top reasons why companies like MWH Global use Thru for enterprise file sharing and collaboration.
-With access readily available via web, Microsoft Outlook and Salesforce plugins and iOS and Android devices, Thru enables enterprises to easily manage infrastructure projects with the ability to exchange, sync and share files from anywhere, anytime and from any device.
+With access readily available via web, Microsoft Outlook and Salesforce plugins and mobile devices, Thru enables enterprises to easily manage infrastructure projects with the ability to exchange, sync and share files from anywhere, anytime and from any device.

 One of the most significant projects MWH Global has designed is the expansion of the Panama Canal—also known as the “Third Set of Locks Project.”